IsisChameleon/CSYS5030/installJIDT.md

  sudo apt install default-jdk ant (already in tensyj)

- conda install -c conda-forge jpype1
+ conda install -c conda-forge jpype1 (to do in container)

  # TO DO IN THE CONTAINER